stom66/dcl-img-to-typescript/README.md

 # Credit

 This code was written by stom for the [Inferno Room](https://play.decentraland.org/?position=-60%2C125) cabinets.
 The credit for the example logo in the repo belongs to [@arnjjoe](https://twitter.com/arnjjoe) and is used with permission.

+# License

+The code in this addon is licensed under the MIT License.
+Please see [LICENSE](LICENSE) for details.